Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 Surgery is considered when:

-• Symptoms persist beyond 6–12 weeks despite conservative care
+• Symptoms persist beyond 6–12 weeks despite conservative treatment

-The most common procedure is discectomy, which removes the herniated disc fragment.
+The most common procedure is a microdiscectomy, which removes the herniated disc fragment pressing on the nerve.

 What is the recovery time after surgery?

-Recovery varies by procedure and patient.
-Most patients return to light activity within 4–6 weeks and full activity within 2–3 months.
-Minimally invasive techniques may shorten recovery time.
+Recovery varies by patient and procedure.
+Most individuals return to light activities within 4–6 weeks and resume full activity within 2–3 months.
+Minimally invasive techniques often result in less pain and faster recovery.

 How much does sciatica surgery cost?

-Costs vary by region, hospital, and insurance coverage.
-In Singapore, private sector discectomy procedures may range from SGD 20,000 to SGD 40,000, depending on complexity and hospital class.
+Costs vary depending on hospital class, complexity, and insurance coverage.
+In Singapore’s private sector, a lumbar discectomy typically ranges from SGD 20,000 to SGD 40,000.
 Public sector costs may be lower with subsidies.
-Always consult your provider for a personalized estimate.
+Always consult your provider for an accurate estimate based on your condition and insurance plan.

 Can I return to sports after treatment?

 Yes.
-With proper rehabilitation and clearance, most patients return to sports.
-Our clinic emphasizes targeted physiotherapy to rebuild strength and prevent recurrence.
+With proper rehabilitation and medical clearance, most patients return to sports and physical activity.
+Targeted physiotherapy helps rebuild strength, improve flexibility, and reduce the risk of recurrence.

 Does the clinic assist with insurance claims?